 - "R-4" Short-term debt rated "R-4" is considered to be of speculative credit quality.
 The capacity for the payment of short-term financial obligations as they fall due is uncertain. - "R-5" Short-term debt rated "R-5" is considered to be of highly speculative credit quality.
-There is a high level of uncertainty as to the capacity to meet short-term financial obligations as they fall due. - "D" Short-term debt rated "D" is assigned when the issuer has filed under any applicable bankruptcy, insolvency or winding-up statute or there is a failure to satisfy an obligation after the exhaustion of grace periods.
+There is a high level of uncertainty as to the capacity to meet short-term financial obligations as they fall due. - "D" A downgrade to "D" may occur when the issuer has filed under any applicable bankruptcy, insolvency or winding-up statute, or there is a failure to satisfy an obligation after the exhaustion of grace periods.
 DBRS Morningstar may also use "SD" (Selective Default) in cases where only some securities are impacted, such as the case of a "distressed exchange".